Inserts text content to opened Word file programmatically

 InDocPos);

-Text: The text string need to be inserted.
+FilePath: The file path need to be inserted.

 InDocPos: The insert position.
 WdInPocPos.